Spice maker McCormick sees 'pushback' from retailers on price increases -CEO

 By Jessica DiNapoli

 BOCA RATON, Fla.
-Feb 21 (Reuters) - McCormick & Company Inc MKC.N is looking to hike prices on its spices and hot sauces at retailers like Walmart Inc WMT.N and Kroger Co KR.N but is getting "pushback" on the increases, CEO Lawrence Kurzius said in an interview with Reuters on Tuesday.
+Feb 21 (Reuters) - Cholula maker McCormick & Company Inc MKC.N is looking to hike prices on its spices and hot sauces but is getting "pushback" on the increases, CEO Lawrence Kurzius said in an interview with Reuters on Tuesday.

 Kurzius, speaking on the sidelines of the Consumer Analyst Group of New York conference, said the "pushback on this is in line with the pushback (on) the last round" of price hikes the Frank's RedHot sauce maker introduced last year.